About The William George Agency for Children’s Services

 Director

-Ray has over 30 years of experience working with at risk children and families, as well as, 13 years with the William George Agency.
+Ray has over 30 years of experience working with at-risk children and families as well as 13 years with The William George Agency.
 Ray is responsible for the administrative and clinical over site of the Therapeutic After-School Program which is a preventive service program that provides clinical support to children and families that reside in Tompkins County with the primary goal of keeping families intact, while assisting them to better manage presenting needs.

 Tara started at the Agency in 2021 in the IT Department as the Data Systems Programmer after having spent the previous 3 years at Corning Incorporated as an IT Technician.
 During her time at the Agency she has been responsible for creating multiple data reporting dashboards used across campus, currently by the Residential, Support, Clinical, Medical, Quality Assurance, and OASAS departments.
 She has also been essential to the development and ongoing maintenance of the new 29-I Medical Billing process.
-Tara holds two BS degrees from Mansfield University of Pennsylvania, one Bachelor of Science in Computer Science and one Bachelor of Science in Applied Mathematics, as well as a Minor in Business Administration.
+Tara holds two BS degrees from Mansfield University of Pennsylvania; one Bachelor of Science in Computer Science and one Bachelor of Science in Applied Mathematics, as well as a Minor in Business Administration.

 Patricia has a diverse background in the for-profit and non-profit sectors.
-Prior to joining the Agency, she was the communications director for a CT-based community foundation and before that she was as the corporate communications manager for an instrument manufacturer in the life sciences industry.
+Prior to joining the Agency, she was the communications director for a CT-based community foundation and before that she was the corporate communications manager for an instrument manufacturer in the life sciences industry.
 In her early career, she worked for private nonprofit organizations supporting the personal and professional growth of individuals with disabilities.
 Patricia holds an MA in Leadership and a BA in English.

 Christ Chapel